seffradev/ehd500/docs/paper/thesis.typ

 Personal Identification Number (PIN) as well as files that may not be changed, e.g. IMSI and Integrated Circuit Card Identifier (ICCID).
-The design of the digital profiles is up to the agreement between SIM supplier and the operator where which files should be writeable or not can be decided.
+The design of the digital profiles is up to the agreement between SIM supplier and the operator on determining which files that should be writable or not.

 Considering the aforementioned, a desire for a simplified test platform arose.
-This test platform would allow hot-swapping of SIM in a nearby location while having user equipment connecting from a remote location, e.g. in another city or at a customer office to test reliability and function of the mobile core platform with different SIM profiles.
+This test platform would allow hot-swapping of SIM in a nearby location while having user equipment connecting from a remote location, e.g. in another city or at a customer office.
+It would be able to test reliability and function of the mobile core platform with different SIM profiles.
+The functionality and qualities of such a platform is described in

-Functionality requested in such a platform include tracing of application protocol data units (APDU:s) where the transmitted APDU:s may be sniffed, or manipulation where transmitted APDU:s are altered to e.g. transform one PIN into another or by changing an SPN to something else.
-Reprogramming of SIM is another requested capability which could replace existing software and offer all SIM-related functionality inside a single system.

-Lastly, support for other kinds of SIM than just physical in a smart card reader is requested.
-This extends to virtual SIM in a custom-developed runtime.
+@sec:problem-formulation.

 == Problem formulation <sec:problem-formulation>

-The intention of this thesis is to implement a couple of technical solutions addressing the requests from Leissner.
-The requests can be dissolved into the following sections.
+#align(center)[
+  #figure(
+    image("images/system-simplified.mmd.png", width: 100%),
+    caption: [
+      Overview of the intended system diagram.
+    ]
+  ) <simplified-system-diagram>
+]

+This thesis answer some, but not all, of the below listed technical problems and requests from Leissner.
+The full solution is a full system with SIM banks, UE sinks and a mediator and is out of scope of this report.
+An overview of the system is given by
+@fig:simplified-system-diagram.

-=== Functionality <sec:functionality>
+=== Requested functionality:

-Primary requested functionality is the ability to forward APDU:s between an SIM and UE.
-This renders forwarding the initial problem to solve and is dependent upon by secondary functionalities.
-Tracing APDU:s and the ability to manipulate APDU:s extend the forwarding functionality by either logging or changing the data.

-Reprogrammability entails generating APDU:s from an alternative source than from user equipment being sent directly to the SIM and extends requirements to available functionality in a user interface.
-This is out of scope for this project.
+- *APDU forwarding:* This is for transporting APDU packets to and from an SIM to a UE, via an SIM bank and UE sink, optionally passing a mediator.
+- *APDU tracing:* This is for logging information related to the transported APDU such as timing, data contents and SIM.
+This is out of scope.
+- *APDU manipulation:* This is for changing information carried in the APDU.
+This is out of scope.
+- *SIM reprogramming:* This generates APDU packets that are sent to an SIM that changes the information stored on the SIM.
+This is out of scope.

+Only SIM are considered and no other smart card.

-=== Scalability <sec:scalability>
+=== Requested qualities:

-Scalability in this case intends on providing an ability to add and remove both SIM banks and UE from the system without configuration changes in a central service.
-Both the SIM banks and the UE may be in arbitrary locations.
+- *Scalability:* This is the ability to add and remove SIM, SIM banks and UE sinks from the system without configuration changes to the mediator.
+This process should be handled securely to disallow foreign actors to connect.
+This is out of scope.

-=== Security considerations <sec:security-considerations>

-The APDU:s may contain confidential information such as encryption keys and identification numbers, normally not exposed due to the locality of the SIM inside the UE but in the remote forwarding case requiring hiding.
-Connectivity of the SIM bank and the UE to the full system must also be handled in a secure way to not allow any device to connect and get APDU delivered.

-=== Commercialization <sec:commercialization>
+- *Security:* APDU data may contain confidential information, such as encryption keys and identification numbers.
+When carried in a remote context, this information must be hidden.
+This will be analysed but not implemented.
+Safety risks are out of scope.

-The nature of being able to test mobile core products on different SIM profiles is not limited to only the developers of the products themselves but also the business customers buying and operating the products.
-Therefore, there is an interest in having a sellable service and easily deployed devices a customer can order.
+- *Commercial use:* Leissner, as a developer of mobile core products, has an interest in testing different SIM profiles in their core network.
+Though, the interest is not limited to only Leissner but extend to the business customers that operate their own mobile core networks.

-=== Delimitations <sec:delimitations>

-Manipulation of APDU:s, due to the added complexity in interface design and time constraints will not be considered in this draft.
-Similarly, the ability to reprogram SIM are out of scope for this work as that relates to functionality not directly coupled with the forwarding of APDU:s to and from an SIM and UE.

-Only SIM will be considered in this implementation, excluding general smart cards since the work is aimed at telecommunications.

-While security considerations are accounted for, safety risks are not included in this report.

 == Previous work <sec:previous-work>

-The primary inspiration and function description for this project is Osmocom's remSIM project @osmocom-remsim.
-It is a complete open source implementation of an SIM bank with forwarding capabilities to user equipment.
-Osmocom provides a user manual, open hardware and source code that is studied for this project's implementation.
+The main inspiration for this project is Osmocom's remSIM project
+@osmocom-remsim.
+It is an open source implementation of an SIM bank with APDU forwarding capabilities.
+Osmocom provides a user manual, open hardware and source code that is used in this project.

-There are additional solutions in the field of SIM banks with similar capabilities to the Osmocom remSIM and the proposed solution described in this document.
-These solutions, however, are proprietary @polygator-sim-bank complete solutions, usually offering a cloud service they own
-@placeholder-source-cloud-sim-bank not enabling the capabilities required for Leissner's purposes.
-They may also restrict the communications protocol to the SIM bank to a proprietary, undocumented protocol rendering implementation difficult.

-The existing solutions miss out on some of the requested functionality and while they could be extended upon, Leissner aims to develop their own solution to have full control of their offering.
-This is due to the proprietary nature of some of the solutions, but also licensing issues with the Osmocom remSIM solution, having a GPL-2.0 license while Leissner does not want to distribute the source code for their products.
+Polygator @polygator-sim-bank and others offer SIM banks but the products are too restrictive and incapable for Leissner's purposes.
+The communications protocols when communicating with the SIM bank may be proprietary and documentation unavailable.

 == Theory <sec:theory>

-This section intends to elaborate on the necessary theory to understand the utilization of SIM in the context of the implementation and the related nomenclature.
+This section elaborates on the necessary theory to understand the use of SIM and how it relates to the implementation.

 === Nomenclature <sec:nomenclature>

-Definitions and descriptions of terminology commonly used in this report are provided here.
-A word is explicitly stated if it has a specific definition in regards to this document.
+Definitions and descriptions of terminology used in the report are provided here.
+A word is defined if it has a specific definition in regards to this document or if the term carries extra relevance.

 ==== User Equipment <sec:user-equipment>

-User Equipment (UE) is what in regular telecommunication contexts may be used by a human, e.g. a mobile phone or wireless modems.
+User Equipment (UE) is in regular telecommunication contexts what may be used by a human, e.g. a mobile phone or wireless modems.
 They may also be called mobile equipment or mobile stations.

-==== Subscriber Identity Module <sec:subscriber-identity-module>
+==== Universal Subscriber Identity Module <sec:subscriber-identity-module>

-A SIM is a type of smart card utilized for the telecommunications sector @etsi-ts-131-102.
-Historically it was called SIM during the prime of 2G, but a later revision called Universal SIM (USIM) with 3G @etsi-ts-131-102 support was developed.
-USIM also enable 4G and 5G support given an appropriate digital profile.
-While USIM may be the correct term, SIM will be used in its place, though colloquially mean USIM.
+A USIM is a smart card used for telecommunications @etsi-ts-131-102.
+USIM was historically called SIM during 2G but SIM was superseded by Universal SIM when 3G support was developed @etsi-ts-102-221.
+A USIM enable 4G and 5G support given the appropriate digital profile.
+It will be referred to SIM throughout this paper.

-A SIM is used to provide authentication capabilities by storing encrypted keys and identification files within a telecommunications application @etsi-ts-131-102.
-The SIM authenticates a specific subscriber and their capabilities in a mobile network.
+An SIM provides authentication capabilities for a single subscriber by storing encryption keys and identification files within a telecommunications application @etsi-ts-131-102.

 ==== Application Protocol Data Unit
 <sec:application-protocol-data-unit>

-Application Protocol Data Units (APDU:s) are the application-level communications protocol, residing on top of the transport layer of a smart card and terminal interface @etsi-ts-102-221.
-These may be file selections in the smart card, file reads, writes or some other operation supported by the smart card @etsi-ts-102-221.
+Application Protocol Data Units (APDU) are the application-level communications protocol residing on top of the transport layer of a smart card and terminal interface @etsi-ts-102-221.
+These may be file selections in the smart card, file reads, writes, or some other operation supported by the card and terminal @etsi-ts-102-221.

 ==== SIM bank, SIM box or SIM farm <sec:sim-bank>

+An SIM bank is a server of multiple SIM.
+It may be used by a consuming service to either connect to multiple operators or multiple configurations to a singular operator.
+One or more consuming services may be connected @hyprms-sim-bank.
+An illustrated SIM bank is given by @fig:sim-bank.

 #align(center)[
   #figure(